-Like most of the island’s bustling resorts, Puerto Pollensa can trace its roots back to a simply fishing settlement.
-Its rapid transformation began at the turn of the century, when it first became a popular summer destination for Mallorca’s affluent classes, many who built grand holiday residences overlooking the port.
+Like most of the island’s bustling resorts, Puerto Pollensa can trace its roots back to a simple fishing settlement.
+Its rapid transformation began at the turn of the century, when it first became a popular summer destination for Mallorca‘s affluent classes, many whom built grand holiday residences overlooking the port.
 Artists and writers, too, were drawn to visiting or living in Puerto Pollensa thanks to the region’s outstanding natural beauty – Agatha Christie famously based one of her stories here.
 The seeds of international tourism soon took root, and the family-friendly resort evolved into one of Mallorca’s most popular – especially beloved of British holidaymakers.

-While winter months sees much of the port go into hibernation, a small collection of establishments remain open catering to the local and ex-pat population.
-One such place is swanky yacht club, where you can enjoy a meal or drinks with views over the marina and its collection of traditional ‘llaüt’ boats – a constant and pleasing reminder of the town’s modest fishing port origins.
+While winter months see much of the port go into hibernation, a small collection of establishments remain open catering to the local and ex-pat population.
+One such place is the swanky yacht club, where you can enjoy a meal or drinks with views over the marina and its collection of traditional ‘llaüt’ boats – a constant and pleasing reminder of the town’s modest fishing port origins.

 Good to know about Puerto Pollensa